Print this topic

 Next steps

-If you have a urine infection, the first step is for your doctor to treat it with antibiotics before retesting your urine to see if the blood has gone.
+If you have a urine infection, the first step is for your doctor to treat it with antibiotics before retesting your wee to see if the blood has gone.

-Your GP will consider all your information and test results.
-Sometimes it isn't possible to work out the exact cause of blood in your urine.
-If your tests are all normal, your GP will reassure you and arrange any monitoring or further follow up if needed.
-If any of the tests are positive or suggest further assessment is needed, they'll refer you to a urologist for specialist assessment.
+Your general practice team will consider all your information and test results.
+Sometimes it is not possible to work out the exact cause of blood in your urine.
+If your tests are all normal, your general practice team will reassure you and arrange any further follow up if needed.
+If any of the tests are positive or suggest further assessment is needed, they will refer you to a urologist for specialist assessment.

 At the urology department, you may need to have a cystoscopy to identify and sample any problems in your bladder.
 In this test, a special type of thin telescope is inserted through your urethra (the tube you pass urine through) and into your bladder.

-If no cause is found, the specialist may recommend that you and your GP keep monitoring your urine and blood pressure.
-Sometimes monitoring is all that's needed.
-Sometimes tests need to be repeated, or your GP might refer you back to the urology department.
+If no cause is found, the specialist may recommend that you and your general practice team keep monitoring your wee and blood pressure.
+Sometimes monitoring is all that is needed.
+Sometimes tests need to be repeated, or your general practice team might refer you back to the urology department.

 Written by HealthInfo clinical advisers.
-Endorsed by clinical director, Urology, Canterbury DHB.
-Last reviewed November 2019.
+Last reviewed April 2023.

 Sources